quelopes/GeNNet/README.md

 ##### **Clusterization Parameters**

 This step consists in analyzing which aggregated genes have a similar pattern (or level) of expression.
 We incorporated clusterization analysis including hierarchical methods, k-medoids from the package `PAM` (Partitioning Around Medoids) and `WGCNA` (Weighted Gene Coexpression Network Analysis).

-The distance matrix include Euclidian, Pearson correlation and Spearman.

 ##### **Functional analysis**